Incentive Compensation

 Why Incentive Compensation Management Matters

-Incentive compensation isn’t just about how reps get paid, it’s a powerful lever to drive performance, accountability, and trust.
-When managed well, it aligns teams to strategic goals and supports effective compensation strategies that reduce costly inefficiencies.
+Accurate payouts, strategic alignment, and rep trust all depend on how well you manage incentive compensation.
+When managed well, it aligns teams to strategic goals and supports compensation strategies that reduce costly inefficiencies.

 Aligning Sales Behavior with Strategy

-A well-structured plan shapes how well reps sell and ensures alignment with your broader sales strategy.
-According to McKinsey, companies that focus on performance alignment, not just plan design, are 4.2 times more likely to outperform peers, driving 30% higher revenue growth and reducing attrition by five points.
+A well-structured plan shapes how reps sell and ensures alignment with your broader sales strategy.
+According to McKinsey, companies that focus on performance alignment are 4.2 times more likely to outperform peers, driving 30% higher revenue growth and reducing attrition by five points.
 ICM systems make this possible by letting teams model and adjust plans in real time to match shifting business priorities.

 Driving Accountability and Motivation